Chat with us, powered by LiveChat

 Why Basement Air Quality Matters to Your Whole Home

 That musty smell wafting up from your basement isn’t just an unpleasant odor—it’s your home trying to tell you something important.
 As someone who’s spent over three decades helping homeowners solve basement problems, I’ve seen how what happens below affects everything above.
+An important part of maintaining a healthy home is ensuring good air quality in the basement.

 I’m Darin Garvey, and through my 30 years in basement waterproofing and basement air quality improvement, I’ve finded that many homeowners don’t realize they’re breathing basement air throughout their entire house.
 It’s true—up to 50% of the air circulating in your upstairs living spaces actually originates from your basement through what we call the “stack effect.”
 Just like a chimney pulls air upward, your home naturally draws air from the lowest levels up through the living areas and out through the roof.